cuijiyao01/docker-k8s-training/docker/Exercise 3 - Images and Dockerfiles.md

 ## Step 0: Prepare the environment

+Due to a bug in the newest VM image, please execute the following command in advance `chmod 755 ~/setup/get_kube_config.sh`.

 Run the following commands, to prepare your local environment inside the VM.
 Replace _<training_id>_ and _<your_namespace_id>_ with the values that have been given to you by your trainer.

 ```